News & Media

 Automation and Disability: How Functional Limitations Shape Vulnerability

 Vu & Yin (2026).
-Aggregate disability vs. non-disability robot-exposure effects are indistinguishable — but sensory impairments bear 50% larger employment losses while cognitive limitations show none.
+Aggregate disability vs. non-disability robot-exposure effects are indistinguishable.
+Sensory impairments bear 50 percent larger employment losses while cognitive limitations show none.

 View paper →